Following a liquid diet is essential before a colonoscopy. But there are a few ways you can make it more tolerable.

 “Colonoscopy prep is obviously no one’s idea of a fun time,” Stanich says.
 “But focusing on ways to make it easier can be helpful and make the process more tolerable.”

-That’s especially true for those with IBD, since they may need to have colonoscopies more frequently to monitor disease activity and detect colorectal cancer or changes in the colon, according to the Crohn’s and Colitis Foundation.
+This is especially true if you live with with IBD.
+You may need to have colonoscopies more frequently to monitor disease activity and detect colorectal cancer or changes in the colon, according to the Crohn’s and Colitis Foundation.

-If you’ve tried tips like the ones here and still struggle with prep, talk with your healthcare provider about trying a different type of prep solution or other tactics that can make the process easier.
+If you’ve tried similar tips but still have difficulty with prep, talk with a healthcare professional about trying a different prep solution or other tactics that may make the process easier.

 Have thoughts or suggestions about this article?
 Email us at email@example.com.